padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 - **Visualise the data**

 Now that you have your 'best'data for analysis, you would want to visualise the images in the collection to ensure you understand your data.
 It is only when you understand your data that you can employ the right methods to analyse it.
-There are 240 images in the collection.
-It is not computationally expedient to display all of the images; however, we need to have an insight into the collection.
+There are 240 images in the collection, it is not computationally expedient to display all of the images.
+However, we need to have an insight into the collection.
 Thus, we would display the images for the first year (i.e., 2001).
 Given the data is in monthly time-step, we would display the first 12 images to represent 2001.
 The function below would take the image collection and display the first 12 images, one after the other, in the Layer Manager.

 ```JavaScript